Deceptive Practices

 Dishonest behavior

-The following are examples of what is not allowed:
+Examples of what is not allowed:

 • Unlawfully circumventing technical or other access restrictions to infringe upon intellectual or other property rights

-• Identity theft or the stealing of any personal information, including through the use of malware, spyware, or any unauthorized or unlawful means of obtaining information
+• Through the use of malware, spyware, or any unauthorized or unlawful means of obtaining information

 • Document falsification, forgery, or counterfeiting